 What Do You Gain From Your Pain?
 Let It Go

 Another reason you may choose to do the wrong things is that you have mixed feelings about improving.
 As difficult as it is to accept, what you may consider the problem—disorganization, poor time management, lack of focus and resulting distraction, eating or working too much, stress, etc.—can actually help you avoid success, commitment, and/or responsibility.
+Unless you address these issues, you may continue to sabotage your success over and over.
+I publish this blog post, a summary of the 12th chapter of my book “Leadership Success in Spite of Stress”, because I see so many people frustrated at making lasing change for the above reasons.

 Let It Go Principle 1: Change Has Many Negatives

 You may not be consciously aware of this, but changing in positive ways actually has several disadvantages.
 For example, as you eliminate stress in your life, you may get less attention.
-A calm, deliberate, organized person seems to draw less attention than a tense, unpredictable, noisy, disorganized person.
+A calm, deliberate, organized person seems to draw less attention than a tense, unpredictable, somewhat disorganized person.
 Balancing your life and re-evaluating your priorities requires you to take risks.
 Risk is another disadvantage.
 What if your efforts don’t work?
 You must face the unknown, the unpredictable.
 Managing your stress through various techniques may also cost you time and money.

 You may not like or be prepared to deal with what life would offer if things got better.
 You may be afraid of, or unable to accept, a different reality.
 Your current situation may be stressful, upsetting, or painful but it may also be familiar, reliable, and comfortable.
-No matter how painful it may be, stress may be a habit that you’d rather not give up.
+No matter how painful it may be, believe it or not, stress may be a habit that you’d rather not give up.

 Let It Go Principle 2: You Might Prefer Things as They Are